Oops19/TS4-CopyOutfits/_TS4/mod_documentation/copy_outfits/README.md

 * 'Head Piercings' includes brow, lip and nose piercings.
 * 'occult_scars' includes all occult scars and also the non-occult forearm scar.
 * 'Pet' includes the fur body, ears and tail (not tested).
-* 'All' pastes everything (see above) to the selected sim.
-Sliders are not transferred but the sims will look very similar.
+* 'Complete Outfit' pastes everything (see above) to the selected sim.
+Sliders are not transferred but the sims will look very similar. (previously All)
+* 'All' copies all outfits, age, gender, sliders, voice, genetics, ...*
+* 'Genetics' is genetic data.
+* 'Physics & Genetics' include genetics, physic, sliders, voice, skin and if available also pelt and/or '?base_traits?'.
+* 'Age & Gender' include age, gender, '?extended_species?', body frame and clothing preferences.
 * Sliders are not supported.
 They are not copied so they can not be pasted.
 Like traits and buffs they have nothing to do with the outfit.

 ### Menu More